Nancy Glass: Career

 Glass Podcasts has had more than 100 million listens.
 Their titles include: Betrayal and Burden of Guilt.

 In 2021 she appeared on the ABC sitcom, The Goldbergs.
 She played "Nancy Glass" in the 80's.

 Previously she was on-air.
-In 1993, Glass was an anchor for the King World syndicated news magazine, American Journal.
+From 1993 until 1997, Glass was an anchor for the King World syndicated news magazine, American Journal.
 Prior to that she was senior correspondent and weekend anchor for Inside Edition.
 While working at Inside Edition she became the first person in syndication nominated for a national News Emmy.
 She came to Inside Edition from another nationally syndicated news magazine, This Evening.
 It was the first national news magazine where the solo anchor was a woman.
 Before that, she had three on-sir jobs at the same time.
 She was the co-host of Attitudes on Lifetime.
 Attitudes earned her an Emmy nomination as Best Daytime Talk Show Host.
 While hosting Attitudes she also hosted a nightly newsmagazine show, Evening Magazine, airing on KYW (then the NBC affiliate) in Philadelphia and added humor to the PBS series Sneak Previews, reporting on the weekly "golden turkeys".
 Prior to this, she was the weekend anchor and reporter for Channel 5 in New York (WNYW).
 She worked in New York after spending a year working in Cleveland at the NBC-owned station where she hosted the morning talk show (ZAP!) and an afternoon dance show, and contributed movie reviews to the 11 pm news simultaneously..
 She got her job in Cleveland right out of college.